Luke Felix-Fualalo

-Luke Sione Felix-Fualalo (born 2 February 2002) is an Australian professional American football player who is an offensive tackle for the Philadelphia Eagles of the National Football League (NFL).
+Luke Sione Felix-Fualalo (born 2 February 2002) is an Australian professional American football offensive tackle.
 He played college football for the Utah Utes and Hawaii Rainbow Warriors and was signed by the Seattle Seahawks as an undrafted free agent in 2025.

 Early life

 Felix-Fualalo was born on 2 February 2002, in Brisbane, Australia.
 He was named after the Star Wars character Luke Skywalker.
 His mother Denise Felix is a nurse of Polynesian descent who grew up in New Zealand, where she met his father Daniel Fualalo, a rugby player for the Tongan national team.
 Denise played netball at the national level.
 Felix-Fualalo has three brothers, Nathaniel, Ezra, and Ethan; his cousin, Colm Woulfe-Felix, is a strongman.

 At age five, Felix-Fualalo began playing rugby, despite being below the age limit; an ESPN article stated that, "He was just too big to tell no. He played soccer too.
 He was so much larger than his teammates that he played goalie, if for no other reason than he filled up the frame of the goal."
 When he was of high school age, he decided to change sports.
 After initially trying out basketball, a coach suggested he start playing American football, which Felix-Fualalo had only seen in movies, mainly in The Blind Side.

 In 2017, Felix-Fualalo moved to Los Angeles, California, U.S., where he attended Cathedral High School for a year.
 There, he played in football games for the first time as an offensive lineman.
 After a season there, he transferred to Mater Dei High School in 2018.
 Coming out of high school, Felix-Fualalo was ranked a three-star recruit, and he signed to play college football for the Utah Utes.